 The next time you get angry at your little pup for something they did, notice how their body language reacts.
 You most likely notice appeasement in how they are acting.
 But that is not because of feeling guilty, but rather, the dog is intimidated by you.
 That is why they would try to make themselves look as small as possible.

 If you notice this, be careful.
 A scared and anxious dog will be prone to snap at and bite if feeling threatened in this state.

 If you cannot find the source of their stress, you can use products like an anxiety jacket or dog towel if they are always stressed.
 Natural calming aids are also available to help.
 If these do not work, you should consult your vet.

 Folding ears backward can also be a warning sign from your dog that they are about to take a bite.
 That is especially true if the ears are flat on their head.
 That usually coincides with fearful or aggressive body language.

-Other signs to look out for if your dog is about to bite is the sounds they make.
+Other signs demonstrating that your dog is about to bite are the sounds they make.
 Growling and snarling are clear signs of the intent to defend themselves violently if needed.
 Curled lips are another sign of aggression to look out for.